muhammedkurtulus/layout-component/README.md

-# Next.js - TypeScript
+# Next.js - TypeScript - Bootstrap

-A boilerplate template for layout components with Bootstrap.
+A boilerplate template for layout components.

 ## Built with